CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: Background and Motivation

 \subsection{Related Work}

 Table~\ref{tab:existing} lists the recent studies of the attention mechanism.
 Different from SANGER's classification, we divide these works into three categories, i.e., software-based, software-hardware co-design, and the new adding hardware-based.
 The software-based methods can be further divided into static and dynamic sparsity patterns.
-The static sparsity pattern is predetermined and independent of data, so it can only get coarse-grained sparsity~\cite{Beltagy20, Child19, Zaheer20}.
-The dynamic sparsity pattern can achieve higher sparsity conditioned on individual input samples during runtime, but their unstructured sparsity increases the random memory access overhead~\cite{Correia19, Cui19, Zhao19}.
+The static sparsity pattern can only get coarse-grained sparsity for data dependent~\cite{Child19, Zaheer20}.
+The dynamic sparsity pattern can achieve higher sparsity conditioned on individual input samples during runtime, but their unstructured sparsity increases the random memory access overhead~\cite{Cui19, Zhao19}.

 Software-hardware co-design methods adopt more efficient hardware, such as FPGAs and ASICs.
-FTRANS~\cite{Li20} is an efficient acceleration framework for transformer-based large-scale language representations.
-Zhang et al. propose a novel structural pruning method with memory footprint awareness and design the associated accelerator on FPGA~\cite{Zhang21}.
+FTRANS~\cite{Li20} is an efficient acceleration framework for transformer-based NLP.
+Zhang et al. propose a novel pruning method and design the FPGA-based sparse attention accelerator~\cite{Zhang21}.
 A$^3$~\cite{Ham20} can accelerate the attention mechanism with algorithmic approximation and hardware specialization.
-SpAtten~\cite{Wang21} is an efficient algorithm-architecture co-design that leverages token sparsity, head sparsity, and quantization opportunities to reduce attention computation and memory access.
-SANGER~\cite{Lu21} presents a prediction-based pruning algorithm to reduce unnecessary calculations while designing the "splitting and packing" algorithm to reduce the massive random memory access overhead. {DOTA~\cite{Qu22} proposes a dynamic weak connections detector to avoid unnecessary attention calculation and promote sparse attention.}
+SpAtten~\cite{Wang21} leverages token sparsity, head sparsity, and quantization opportunities to reduce redundent computation and random access.
+SANGER~\cite{Lu21} presents a prediction-based pruning algorithm to reduce unnecessary calculations while designing the ``splitting and packing" algorithm to reduce the massive random memory access overhead. {DOTA~\cite{Qu22} proposes a dynamic weak connections detector to avoid unnecessary attention calculation and promote sparse attention.}